-The mission of Tangipahoa Parish's Floodplain Administration is to protect the public health, safety and general welfare of the community by minimizing public and private losses due to flooding conditions.
+The mission of Tangipahoa Parish’s Floodplain Administration is to protect the public health, safety, and general welfare of the community by minimizing public and private losses due to flooding conditions.
 The oversight of floodplain administration and stormwater management is located within the Office of Community Development.
-Before a flood event the floodplain administration office works to educate property owners about their risk and available resources for assistance.
-After a flood event the floodplain administration office assists property owners in navigating the various assistance programs and coordinates substantial damage assessments.
-It’s the administration’s responsibility to uphold the flood prevention and protection ordinance adopted by parish council (Chapter 10 of the Code of Ordinances).
+Before a flood event, the floodplain administration office works to educate property owners about their risk and available resources for assistance.
+After a flood event, the floodplain administration office assists property owners in navigating the various assistance programs and coordinates substantial damage assessments.
+It’s the administration’s responsibility to uphold the flood prevention and protection ordinance adopted by parish council (CHAPTER 17 – PLANNING AND DEVELOPMENT ARTICLE X – FLOOD PREVENTION AND PROTECTION).

 Our Parish Participates in the National Flood Insurance Program (NFIP) and the Community Rating System